shankyty/booknotes/system-design/system-design-interview/chapter07/README.md

 Another trade-off is between consistency and availability.

 Here are the characteristics we're striving to achieve:
- * Key-value pair size is small - 10kb
+ * Key-value pair size is small - 10kb(what if this is 10MB,100MB ,what would change?)
  * We need to be able to store a lot of data.
  * High availability - system responds quickly even during failures.
  * High scalability - system can be scaled to support large data sets.